Helsinki Public Transport – Learn the Essentials

 City Trams

 The tram system in Helsinki is one of the most iconic and recognizable modes of transport.
-The first tram line was opened in 1891, and since then, the system has grown into a network of more than ten lines covering the downtown and its surrounding areas.
+Helsinki opened the first tram line in 1891, and since then, the system has grown into a network of more than ten lines covering the downtown and surrounding areas.
 The trams in Helsinki are an essential part of the city’s public transport system and are widely used by commuters and visitors alike.
 They operate on a frequent and reliable schedule.

 The Helsinki tram system is known for its punctuality, efficiency, and convenience, offering passengers a comfortable and enjoyable commuting experience.
-The trams are easily identifiable by their distinctive green colour scheme but sometimes, they are covered with ads.
+The trams are easily identifiable by their distinctive green colour scheme, but sometimes, ads cover their natural colour.
 The tram lines also offer breathtaking views of the city’s landmarks and attractions, making it an ideal way to explore Helsinki.
 Suppose you do not want to attend the arranged tours.
 The Helsinki tram service is an excellent choice for anyone looking for an efficient, affordable, and eco-friendly way around the Helsinki Centre.

 Trams are named with numbers.
 Because they do not automatically stop at every stop, you must communicate to the driver by pressing the STOP button.
 Ensure you have a valid ticket before boarding the tram because buying a ticket inside a tram is impossible.
 You do not need to show your ticket to the driver when boarding the tram.
 There is no need to validate your ticket to the HSL machine.